code-sherpas/demo-web-service/README.md

 # Demo

 This is part of an actual application.
-Application is not working since most code has been removed.
+This project is not working since most code has been removed.